 During phase 2 of the test programme further process engineering optimisations were implemented at the plant.
 The design of the CO2 absorber, for example, where the CO2 is separated from the flue gas, was optimised in such a way by Linde in 2011 that the CO2 can now be removed even more effectively from the flue gas.
 To this end, newly developed high-tech high-performance packs were installed.
 With those innovative, honeycomb-like packs made from metal, the exchange surface area and contact time between liquid scrubbing agent and carbon dioxide can be increased further.
 As a result, the CO2 from the power plant’s flue gas can be bound by the scrubbing liquid more easily.
 The conversion work commenced in the middle of 2011 and was completed at the end of that year.
 Tests to date were successful: it was possible to reduce the cross-sectional area of the absorber by more than 35%.
 Accordingly, CO2 absorbers, for example use in large-scale power plants, can be smaller and therefore cheaper.

 In addition, in 2011 a new scrubbing stage for further reducing the emission of solvent traces was retrofitted to the absorber and then tested in order to optimise the emission reduction system.
 Several very efficient methods for blocking this emission path via the head of the absorber were identified in Niederaussem.
-The optimised technology is being further explored in a long-term trial using and testing high-resolution online measuring methods during phase 3 of the test programme.
+The optimised technology is being further explored in a long-term trial using and testing high-resolution online measuring methods during phase 3 of the test programme which will be running until the beginning of 2017.
 The results from the long-term trial provide valuable insights for the large-scale industrial use of the CCS technology, which the Intergovernmental Panel on Climate Change expect to play a key role in the fight against climate change.
-By the end of 2014 the pilot plant had already been in operation for 34,000 hours, of which it used OASE® blue technology for 26,000 hours.
+In more than 26,000 hours of trial operation clocked at the Niederaussem pilot plant, roughly 7,000 tons of CO2 were captured using the OASE® blue technology.